metamath/lamp-guide/docs/index.md

 You can hover over an icon to see what the command does.
 Here are their icons and meanings:

-* Box: Select or deselect all current statements.
+* Box: Select or deselect all current statements‡.
 * Up: Move the selected statements‡ up in the list.
 * Down: Move the selected statements‡ down in the list.
-* "+": Add a statement‡ (which you then type in).
+* "+": Add new statement‡ (which you then type in).
-* Trash can: Delete the selected statements‡.
+* Trash can: Delete selected statements‡.
-* Duplicated "+": Copy the selected statement‡.
+* Duplicated "+": Duplicate selected statement‡ (that is, make a copy).
-* Merge: Merge the selected statement‡ to a similar statement.
+* Merge: Merge two similar statements‡.
   Before clicking this button select only one statement‡;
-  the other similar one will be detected by metamath-lamp.
+  the similar one will be detected by metamath-lamp.
+* Magnifying glass:
+  Add new statements‡ from existing assertions
+  (and place before selected statements‡ if any).
-* Magnifying glass: Search for a statement pattern in the current context to add its as a new statement‡.
+  This will search for a statement pattern in the current context to add as one or more statements‡.
-  The selected pattern one (if any) will be added as a new statement‡.
   See [search patterns](#search-patterns) for more about search patterns.
-* A with arrow: Apply a replacement (aka substitution) to all statements.
+* A with arrow: Apply a substitution‡ (aka replacement) to all statements.
   See [replacement](#replacement) for more information.
+* Network:
+  Unify all statements‡ or unify selected provable bottom-up.
-* Network: Unify.
-If no statements are selected, it will attempt to unify all statements to create a proof.
-If a statement‡ is selected, it will open a dialogue to start a bottom-up search for a proof; see [proving bottom-up](#proving-bottom-up) for more about that.
+  If no statements‡ are selected, it will attempt to unify every statements‡ to create a proof.
+If one statement‡ is selected, the tool will open a dialogue to start a bottom-up search for a proof of that statement‡; see
+  [proving bottom-up](#proving-bottom-up) for more about that.

 Under the editor command icon bar is the
 [fundamental proof information](#fundamental-proof-information) followed by the
 [list of steps in the proof](#list-of-steps-in-the-proof).
-After discussing the list of statements in the proof we'll discuss [fragment selectors](#fragment-selectors), which let us select parts of a statement.
+After discussing the list of steps in the proof we'll discuss [fragment selectors](#fragment-selectors), which let us easily select parts of a statement.
 We'll then discuss
 [how to state the goal and hypotheses](#how-to-state-the-goal-and-hypotheses).
 This will be followed by detailed discussions about some specific commands